pcaversaccio/create2deployer/README.md

 --------------------------------|----------|----------|----------|----------|----------------|
 ```

+> [!IMPORTANT]
-> **Important:** A test coverage of 100% does not mean that there are no vulnerabilities.
-What really counts is the quality and spectrum of the tests themselves.
+> A test coverage of 100% does not mean that there are no vulnerabilities.
+What really counts is the quality and spectrum of the tests themselves!

 ## Deployments [`Create2Deployer`](./contracts/Create2Deployer.sol)

+> [!IMPORTANT]
+> As of 8 December 2023, all non-deprecated [`Create2Deployer`](./contracts/Create2Deployer.sol) deployments are _permissionless_ as I have renounced the ownership accordingly.

 - **EVM-Based Production Networks:[^1]**
   - Ethereum: [`0x13b0D85CcB8bf860b6b79AF3029fCA081AE9beF2`](https://etherscan.io/address/0x13b0D85CcB8bf860b6b79AF3029fCA081AE9beF2)